Arts and Culture

 An Oasis tribute show – Live Forever: The rise of Britain’s greatest rock ‘n’ roll band – will see performers from multiple Oasis tribute bands come together to perform over 30 of the band’s hits on a UK tour this January, playing at Manchester’s Bridgewater Hall on January 10.

-Growing up just a stone’s throw away from the brothers in Burnage, Derek ‘Degsy’ Williamson, who is Liam in the tribute band, was at a friend’s house when he was 20, where he was introduced to Liam, sat on the edge of the bed.
+Growing up just a stone’s throw away from the brothers in Burnage, Derek ‘Degsy’ Williamson – who plays Liam in the tribute band – was at a friend’s house when he was 20.

 A year after Degsy met Liam, in 1994, Oasis would make their TV debut on Channel 4’s late-night entertainment show – The Word – where Liam first growled out the lyrics: ‘I’m feeling supersonic, give me gin and tonic.’